Immigration Law

-EB-2 NIW Recommendation Letter Guide: Sample PDF and Tips
+EB-2 NIW Recommendation Letter Guide: What to Include, Who to Ask, and a Sample PDF

-• Strong recommendation letters should include detailed descriptions of your abilities and concrete evidence of your extraordinary achievements.
+• A strong EB-2 NIW recommendation letter describes your abilities in detail and backs every claim with concrete evidence of your achievements.

-• Credible recommenders, such as industry experts, mentors, peers, or supervisors, add weight by highlighting your work’s national impact.
+• Credible recommenders, such as industry experts, mentors, peers, or supervisors, add weight by connecting your work to the three NIW criteria.

 • Working with an immigration attorney can ensure your letters align with USCIS criteria and strengthen your EB-2 NIW petition.

 But not all letters of recommendation for immigration are created equal.
-To clearly demonstrate your impact and achievements to USCIS, you’ll need to know what makes a good EB-2 NIW recommendation letter.
+To clearly demonstrate your impact and achievements to USCIS, you’ll need to know what makes a good EB-2 NIW recommendation letter, who should write it, and what it must contain.

 🧑⚖️ This article is informed by real-world insights from Manifest Law’s practicing immigration attorneys, who spend every day helping clients put together effective recommendation letters.
 Check out our editorial policy for more info.

-• A journal article shows what you’ve published, but a letter from a leading researcher explaining how your work influenced the field demonstrates why it matters.
+• A journal article shows what you’ve published, but a letter from a leading researcher explaining how your work influenced their work demonstrates why it matters.

-• A résumé shows your leadership role, but a letter from a nonprofit partner or a government collaborator shows how that leadership had national-level impact.
+• A résumé states your leadership role, but a letter from a nonprofit partner or a government collaborator establishes how your position had nationwide impact.

 Ultimately, recommendation letters translate your accomplishments into a narrative USCIS can follow.
-They add credibility, context, and weight—especially in areas where your evidence might otherwise feel technical or difficult to measure.
+They add credibility, context, and weight, especially when paired with evidence that an immigration officer could interpret as too technical or difficult to measure.

-💡 What is the EB-2 NIW?
-The EB-2 National Interest Waiver (NIW) is an employment-based immigrant visa for people with advanced degrees or special skills.
-The EB-2 NIW allows you to file for yourself, without a job offer or a labor certification, as long as you meet the EB-2 NIW’s eligibility requirements and can show that your work will help the U.S.
+What is the EB-2 NIW?
+The EB-2 National Interest Waiver (NIW) is an employment-based immigrant visa for people with advanced degrees or exceptional ability.

 Who should you ask for EB-2 NIW recommendation letters?

-Here are the best types of people to ask for EB-2 NIW recommendation letters:
+Here are the best types of people to ask for EB-2 NIW recommendation letters, according to Urizar:

 • Leaders in your field: Directors, senior researchers, or government advisors show your work has national-level recognition.